 Luca Guadagnino’s signature dance scene, which captivated audiences in A BIGGER SPLASH, reaches new heights of brilliance in CALL ME BY YOUR NAME.

 Handpicked by the director himself, the film’s soundtrack elevates the cinematic experience, particularly the hauntingly beautiful “Mystery of Love” by Sufjan Stevens, composed specifically for the film.
-The music intertwines seamlessly with the narrative, amplifying the emotional resonance of each scene and leaving a lasting impression on the viewer.
+The music intertwines seamlessly with the narrative, amplifying the emotional resonance of each scene.

 Ich bitte Euch, ratet mir, was besser ist – reden oder sterben.